EntranceJew/cookie-clicker-workshop-mods/README.md

 Here they are.

 ## FYI
-Add `-enable-logging` to the launch arguments to see silent / non-fatal errors.
+Add `--enable-logging` to the launch arguments to see silent / non-fatal errors.